tpoisot/bipy/changelog/index.md

 title: BIPY - Changelog
 ---

 This page lists the most notable changes between the stable releases.
-The current development snapshot can be found on the [dev](https://github.com/tpoisot/bipy/tree/dev) branch (which is often unstable).
+The current development snapshot can be found on the [dev](https://github.com/tpoisot/bipy/tree/dev) branch (which is often unstable, but can offer some interesting new features).

 ## Version 1.0